w3c/opentrack-cg/spec/model/overview.md

     * [Disciplines](#disciplines)

-## Introduction

-This section describes the conceptual model for OpenTrack.
-As described in [the charter](https://w3c.github.io/opentrack-cg/charter.html),  this model describes data related to Athletics competitions including: Track and Field; Road Running; Race Walking; Cross-Country Running; Mountain Running; and trail Running disciplines.

-This model will be focus on Athletics competitions, having into account: events; athletes and teams; results; performances; management of start lists; results; and facilities.

-This document specifies <mark>the model in an abstract way, not the implementation of the final vocabulary</mark> with classes, properties and codes.

 ## Background and References

 OpenTrack descriptions need homogeneous classes, properties and data types to specify values of properties.
 This work is based [on existing requirements](http://opentrack.run/standards/), and rules set up by [IAAF](http://iaaf.org).